Graduate programmes

 As you research and imagine the long-term prospects for various companies, industries, and societal trends, we expect you to form robust opinions and write insightful reports.
 For example, we might ask you to research a mining company one-month, semi-conductors the next, and a fashion house after that.

-Investing in equities carries an asymmetric risk.
-Good decisions can make our clients many times their original investment, whilst failure is limited to what they put in.
+Investing in equities carries an asymmetric risk: good decisions can make our clients many times their original investment, while failure is limited to what they put in.

 Key facts